griesenj/griesenj.github.io/_portfolio/simplesitephp.md

 ## Outcomes

 The end result of this project is a functional website hosted on an Apache web server offered by Grand Valley State University to current students.
-While the actual site is very simplistic (particularly given the usage of a .txt file for backend data persistence rather than a formalized database such as mySQL or SQLite), it was a good opportunity to become more comfortable with the Linux terminal environment and setting up a website in "bare bones" fashion.
+While the actual site is very simplistic (particularly given the usage of a .txt file for backend data persistence rather than a formalized database such as MySQL or SQLite), it was a good opportunity to become more comfortable with the Linux terminal environment and setting up a website in "bare bones" fashion.

 ## Gallery